RateOrchard

 A snapshot of recent certified offers.
 Each line is a real, public, verifiable record.

-• Assistant Research Professor at Old Dominion University
+• Assistant Professor at George Mason University

-• Assistant Professor - Computer Science at Virginia Polytechnic Institute & State University
+• Assistant Professor at Virginia State University

-• Assistant Professor at Virginia Commonwealth University
+• Research Associate at Virginia State University

 • Assistant Professor at The University of Virginia